csswizardry/inuit.css/_posts/2012-12-10-building-grid-systems-with-inuit-css.md

 ## Responsive grids

-inuit.css prides itself on how few design decisions it makes, but even so, it still has some responsive grids in there!
-You can define your breakpoints in [`_vars.scss`](https://github.com/csswizardry/inuit.css/blob/e666615d9f4348700382ee6f827069296c8e8d9e/_vars.scss#L38-L44) and inuit.css will pick them up and make you some media queries which allow you to have your grids behave in certain ways at your custom widths.
+inuitcss prides itself on how few design decisions it makes, but even so, it still has some responsive grids in there!
+You can define your breakpoints in [`_vars.scss`](https://github.com/csswizardry/inuit.css/blob/e666615d9f4348700382ee6f827069296c8e8d9e/_vars.scss#L38-L44) and inuitcss will pick them up and make you some media queries which allow you to have your grids behave in certain ways at your custom widths.

 The widths are _very_ loosely based on devices, but only kind of… We don’t guess